-Approximately 1/3 of the Museum of Idaho’s operating cost is covered by admission and store sales.
-As a result, the Museum of Idaho is dependent, in large part, on financial donations, sponsorships, grants, and in-kind support of generous individuals and organizations.
+Only about one-third of the Museum of Idaho’s operating costs are covered by admissions and store sales.
+Therefore, the museum is largely dependent on financial donations, sponsorships, grants, and in-kind support from generous individuals and organizations.

-Your tax-deductible gift to the Museum of Idaho brings history to life and helps make possible a unique world of learning and discovery, which impacts, inspires, and educates countless people.
+Your tax-deductible gift to the Museum of Idaho can bring history to life and make possible a unique world of learning and discovery that impacts, inspires, and educates Idahoans and visitors alike.

 Volunteering at the Museum of Idaho

 Volunteering at the Museum of Idaho

 Thank you for your interest in volunteering at the Museum of Idaho.
 There are so many ways to volunteer at the Museum of Idaho.
 We have a vibrant community of volunteers who work to help the museum in a variety of ways from engaging with exhibits and guests as docents and gallery attendants to helping with archival and artifact collection care.
 If you want to be a part of our museum community, we have a place for you!

 For more information, please contact Susan Van Orden at (208) 522-1400 ext.
 3009.
 To apply to become a volunteer, please fill out the online application Here and return it to the Museum of Idaho.
 Applications are also available at the Museum of Idaho.

 - Gallery Attendant: Gallery Attendants are volunteers who help visitors to engage with certain aspects of the exhibit and guide them through the exhibit space.
 These volunteers are assigned an area of the museum to watch for safety of visitors and museum property and they serve as an arm of our exhibits department.

 - Docent: Docents are volunteers who interact with visitors using hands-on, interactive materials.
 These volunteers have stations or carts that facilitate this interaction.
 These volunteers serve as an arm of our education department.
 Additional training sessions are required in order to understand each exhibit and trained on interactive materials.